SyedT1/django_chatbot_with_vector_db/README.md

     ```sh
     ollama serve
     ```
+## Setup db in mysql
+- Create a database db4ai

 ## Installing Chromadb you might encounter the following error
 - error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/